Cottage garden ideas: 19 ways to transform your back garden whatever its size

 3. Go for an iconic picket fence

 Tap into traditional cottage garden ideas with a classic, white wooden picket fence.
-The design has long been a favorite as it offers an attractive option for marking a boundary without blocking the view.
+The design has long been a favourite as it offers an attractive option for marking a boundary without blocking the view.
 Add one to your backyard as an easy way to get the cottage garden look.
 Extending the design to incorporate your front yard is an ideal way to make your house look expensive from the outside.

 Also known as palisade fencing, the latest developments in modern materials mean that you can now achieve the wooden fence look without the upkeep.
-Look for vinyl (PVC resin) or wood-plastic composite picket fence panels in white that are durable and low maintenance as you don't have to paint them.
+Look for vinyl (PVC resin) or wood-plastic composite picket fence panels in white that are durable and low maintenance, as you don't have to paint them.

 Once your fence is installed, all you need to do is plant a mass of blooms like hollyhocks and sweet peas that will peek over and through the slats to get the cottage garden look to perfection.

-4. Frame your porch with pretty flowers
+4. Frame your doorway with pretty flowers

-Try framing doors and windows, both front and back, with pretty collections of flowers and foliage in colors that match the exterior of your house.
+Try framing doors and windows, both front and back, with pretty collections of flowers and foliage in colours that match the exterior of your house.
 Choose classics like lupins and cornflowers and plant them in loose drifts to get a look like this one.

 5. Add the dramatic spires of cottage garden favorites